codeporting-translator/Docs/en/native/cs2cpp/release-notes/2021/codeporting-native-cs2cpp-21-10.md

 ## Major Features ##

 1. Calls to the methods of System.Diagnostics.Debug are now translated into macros.
 This allows not performing any calculations in the Debug mode, same as in C#.
-The 'alternative_debug_class' option was supported by porter to apply this behavior to other classes.
+The ‘alternative_debug_class’ option was supported by the porter.
+This option can be used to apply this behavior to other classes.
 1. Debug libraries for Linux OS are no longer included in the CodePorting.Native Cs2Cpp packages.
 From now on, Release CodePorting.Native Cs2Cpp Linux libraries should be linked to your code both in Debug and in Release.
 For CMake users, no changes are required, as the references to correct libraries will be propagated automatically.
 In the pre-generated build and project files on Linux OS, references to libaspose_cpp_clang3_libstdcppd.so should be replaced with libaspose_cpp_clang3_libstdcpp.so, and references to libaspose_cpp_gcc6d.so should be repalced with libaspose_cpp_gcc6.so.
 For Windows users, no changes are required, as both Debug and Release libraries are still supplied for VS compiler.
 1. API reference was improved for multiple classes.
 Usage examples were added.
 Some misprints were fixed.
 1. The 'CppOverrideAccessModifier' attribute was improved.
 Protected and private modes were supported, and all analysis done by the porter is now affected by this attribute.